Home

 Passing Notes

-Note passing between students used to be something of a right of passage.
+Note passing between students used to be something of a rite of passage.
 This tradition spread the latest gossip and kept the kids apprised of who was crushing on who.
 Nowadays, however, kids use their phones and apps like Snapchat to keep the rumor mill running.

 Dangerous Jungle Gyms